ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 Where and how you collect and store information about your grants has a fundamental impact on the data you will be able to share.
 This will also influence the practical process taken to format your data to the 360Giving Data Standard.

-One of the first questions we’ll ask you when you start on your 360Giving publishing journey is what grants management systems you use.
+One of the first questions we’ll ask when you contact 360Giving Helpdesk is what grants management systems you use.
 Whatever the answer, there will be useful learning we can share from our work supporting over 200 other funders to share their grants data.

 ``` eval_rst
 .. hint::